SplashID Review 2024: Does This Service Tread Water?

 Password generator

-The password generator is robust and allows you a lot of flexibility in creating passwords.
-You have the option to choose length, what’s included, and it will even generate confusing passwords with characters that look similar to one another to make your choice more secure.
+SplashID's password generator is robust and allows you a lot of flexibility in creating passwords.
+You have the option to choose length and you can toggle on uppercase letters, lowercase letters, symbols, and numbers.

 Using unique passwords is crucial for keeping data safe, so having this many choices was impressive.